-Nikolaj Coster-Waldau's Comments On His Final 'Game Of Thrones' Scene Could Mean Big Things For Jaime
+Nikolaj Coster-Waldau's Comments On His Final 'Game Of Thrones' Scene Could Reveal Jaime's Fate

 For the past few years, fans have been coming up with theories about how Game Of Thrones will end, most assuming that it's likely everyone will die.
 It doesn't hurt that HBO basically said this last year, but, and stay with me now, what if they don't?
 Nikolaj Coster-Waldau's comments on his final Game Of Thrones scene tease the possibility that Jaime Lannister might actually make it out alive.
 And now feels like as good a time as any to start looking at all the clues that Jaime could survive GoT Season 8.